ethereum-optimism/design-docs/governance/interop-governor.md

 # Summary

 Below you will find an outline of changes to the functionality of the governor as well as the stated purpose of such a mechanism to support vote aggregation.
-It forwards a solution in which each an additional hook is to be added on token transfers and delegation emitted events, in which the `Governor` then consumes both the message itself and the L2 block times or block numbers associated in a mapping for every checkpoint that could exist on the respective chains, i.e. `chainId`.
-In short the new governor attempts to reconcile the state of voting power across each chain by adding this additional storage field that contains the voting power at a given height.
+It forwards a solution in which each an additional hook is to be added on token transfers and delegation emitted events.
+The `Governor` then consumes both these messages and a corresponding L2 block time or or block number.
+These are then stored in a mapping for every checkpoint that exists on each of the respective chains, i.e. `chainId`.
+In short the new governor attempts to reconcile the state of voting power across each chain by utilizng this storage field that contains the voting power at a given block height.

 # Problem Statement + Context